-Resources To Help People Overcome Their Inner Imposters’
+Resources To Help You Overcome Your Inner Imposter

 It is estimated that 70% of all employees experience some degree of imposter syndrome at work, and this figure is increasing.
 Imposter Syndrome is referring to an internal experience of believing that you are not as competent as others perceive you to be.
 It can be debilitating and affect the mental health of those who suffer from it greatly.